doo/scanbot-barcode-scanner-sdk-example-ios/README.md

 # Scanbot Barcode Scanner SDK Example App for iOS

-This example app shows how to integrate the [Scanbot BarcodeScanner SDK](https://scanbot.io/sdk) for iOS.
+This example app shows how to integrate the [Scanbot Barcode Scanner SDK](https://scanbot.io/sdk) for iOS.

 ## What is Scanbot Barcode Scanner SDK?